 Want to get some insight on skiing in the 3 Valleys?
 Nicola from our team went to one of our high-altitude resorts for her winter break, find out all about her ski trip in her Val Thorens resort review below...

 Mini skis, bucket lists, roast beef and frogs...

 As we pulled into the resort I was instantly taken by the clear blue sky, bright white surrounds and charming chalet buildings.
-You’d think (at 23 years old) seeing snow in the mountains wouldn’t cause too much fuss but I’m not going to lie, I was EXTREMELY excited and (even after the 4am wake-up) I just wanted to jump out of the hire car and run around like a boisterous child.
+You’d think (at 23 years old) seeing snow in the mountains wouldn’t cause too much fuss but I’m not going to lie, I was EXTREMELY excited and I just wanted to jump out of the hire car and run around like a boisterous child.
 I knew I was going to enjoy it there.

 Our apartment was spacious, cosy and warm, offering stunning mountain views from the bedrooms and balcony – and trust me, with all the exploring we were doing I definitely looked forward to crashing into bed every night into a deep sleep.